 Use a rate not to exceed 15% of direct costs; or

 Not include any indirect costs as part of funds requested from IMLS.

 What is a federally negotiated indirect cost rate, and how do I use one?

-2. If you already have an existing negotiated indirect cost rate in effect with another federal agency, you may use this rate to calculate total project costs, as long as you apply the rate in accordance with the terms of the negotiated agreement and include a copy of the negotiated agreement as a Conditionally Required Document with your IMLS application.
-We will only accept an indirect cost rate that is current at the time awards are announced.
+Federally negotiated indirect cost rates are negotiated agreements between federal agencies and non-profit organizations.
+If your organization already has an existing negotiated indirect cost rate in effect with another federal agency, you may use this rate to calculate total project costs, as long as you apply the rate in accordance with the terms of the negotiated agreement and include a copy of the current negotiated agreement with your grant application.
+We will only accept federally negotiated indirect cost rates that are current at the time awards are announced.